 Approximately 50% of EXCEL/SSS students who graduate each year transfer to four-year universities.
 EXCEL/SSS alumni have earned bachelor's and/or master's degrees at Southeast Missouri State University (SEMO), St. Louis University, Washington University, Missouri University of Science and Technology (S & T), University of Missouri-St. Louis (UMSL), Central Methodist University (CMU), Truman University, Missouri State University, and others.
 Major areas of study include engineering, psychology, elementary education, secondary education, social work, sociology, counseling, nursing and other health-related areas.

 You may be eligible to participate in EXCEL/SSS if you are already enrolled at, or have applied for admission to, Mineral Area College; need academic support; and meet at least one of the following criteria:

 - Limited Income – taxable income does not exceed levels set by the federal government.

 - First Generation College Graduate – i.e., neither parent has a four-year degree.

 - Student with a Disability - have a documented physical or mental impairment that impacts their educational goals.

 Students may initiate the application process themselves or be referred by a MAC faculty member.
 In either case, the first step is to complete the EXCEL application and provide the requested income documentation.
-To apply, simply stop by the EXCEL/SSS office and pick up an application or print one by clicking on EXCEL 2018-2019 Application.
+To apply, simply stop by the EXCEL/SSS office inside the Learning Center and pick up an application or print one by clicking on EXCEL 2019-2020 Application.
 After completing the application, call the EXCEL/SSS Office at (573)518-2131 to schedule an interview.

 All independent students are requested to bring a copy of their previous year’s federal income tax return along with the completed application to the interview.
 Students who are dependents must bring a copy of their parents’ previous federal income tax as well as a copy of their federal income tax return, assuming they filed one.